sogaiu/jaylib-wasm-demo/README.md

 ## Notes

-The "game loop" currently relies on invoking `janet_pcall` to invoke Janet code.
-At present, this means dynamic variables from previous invocations are not preserved as `janet_pcall` resets passed fibers (or creates completely new ones).
-This is at least partly beacuse dynamic variables are associated with each fiber.
+The "game loop" currently relies on invoking a modified version of `janet_pcall` named `janet_pcall_keep_env` to invoke Janet code.
+`janet_pcall` resets passed fibers (or creates completely new ones) which implies that dynamic variables are not preserved between invocations because dynamic variables are associated with specific fibers.
+If `janet_pcall_keep_env` is passed a non-NULL fiber, the associated environment (and hence dynamic variables) are reused.

-One alternative is to use `janet_continue`, which allows one to pass a fiber which doesn't get reset.
+An alternative is to use `janet_continue`, which allows one to pass a fiber which doesn't get reset.
 Since the same fiber can be reused without resetting, dynamic variables can be preserved between invocations.
 However, Emscripten then produces somewhat broken code [1]